Career planning under Covid-19: if you’re savvy, now is the time to look at which practices law firms are investing in.

 We don’t yet know for sure what the jobs market is going to look like as a result of the economic downfall, but it won’t be a surprise if incoming class sizes over the coming years shrink in line with the dip we saw after the 2008 recession.
 It took the best part of a decade for class sizes to return to the numbers we saw pre-recession.

 Don’t despair: the world still needs lawyers, and some practice areas positively thrive in times like these.
-As firms respond to clients in crisis mode, they’re redirecting their junior lawyers to litigation and bankruptcy practices.
+As firms respond to clients in crisis mode, they’re redirecting their junior lawyers to tech, litigation and bankruptcy practices.
 Here we’ve compiled the trends we’re noticing across legal practices to help you direct your career research and make the best decisions, whether it’s which classes to take next semester, or what kind of organizations to consider for work experience.

 Which practices are busy under Covid-19?